 Been spending a lot of time on bug hunting and the save system.
-So, when you’re done playing a round, the code checks to see if you have won any challenges, high scores, secret stuff…etc. Then it gives the player money so they can buy balls and putters and clubs and covers and stuff.
+So, when you’re done playing a round of golf, the code checks to see if you have won any challenges, high scores, secret stuff…etc. Then it gives the player money so they can buy balls and putters and clubs and covers and stuff.

 Made a robot caddy and got a little carried away.
 He follows you around the course and makes generally fantastic commentary.
 He also flies over water and other hazards.
 I used some parts and sounds from Smokebreak.
 Then I thought…he needs a mouth and needs to blink and …oh.
 So I hand drew 16 or so mouth positions and they change when speaking.
 Then I hired a guy to do the voice-over and made him sound robotty… There is a short vid of him moving and talking below.

 And I made a hitting range to practice swinging AND an indoor putting green.
 I have a plan, it will make sense.
 And it all looks really good!
 Almost ready to go back to coding the menus, testing the courses, and RELEASE.
 T minus 3 months!